Hunter Henry Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Season Stats

-- Henry has put together 42 passes for 480 yards and nine touchdowns this season.
-He has been targeted 64 times, and puts up 32.0 yards per game.
+- Henry has amassed 480 yards (on 42 catches) and nine touchdowns.
+He has been targeted 64 times, and is putting up 32.0 yards per game.

-- Henry has been the target of 64 of his team's 471 passing attempts this season, or 13.6% of the target share.
+- So far this season, 13.6% of the 471 passes thrown by his team have gone Henry's way.

 - Henry has seen the ball thrown his way 17 times in the red zone this season, 25.8% of his team's 66 red zone pass attempts.